opicaud/emurgo_1/README.md

 # Emurgo ethereum project : A proposal to improve commitment in a community
+# A proposal to improve commitment in a community

 A community need a strong commitment from its member in order to grow.
 For example, coming to community meetings, participating to overall projects ...